Harsh2563/grow-asignment/README.md

 - **Typed Hooks**: Fully typed useAppSelector and useAppDispatch
 - **Slice-Based Architecture**: Modular state management by feature

+### 🔑 Setting Up API Keys (Step-by-Step)

+**To connect external data sources, you can add your own API keys**:

+1. Navigate to the Settings page in the dashboard.
+2. Click "Add New API Key".
+3. Get an Indian Stock Market API Key:
+  - Go to the Indian API Website.
+  - In the navbar, select API Hub.
+  - Click "Get Indian Stock Market API Key".
+  - Log in (or create an account).
+  - Copy your generated API key.

 ### 📡 **API Integration**

 - **Indian Stock Market Focus**: